• Home

 Tips

 • Bake on a silicone mat or parchment paper to prevent sticking to a baking tray.
-The cookies do brown more on parchment paper versus a silicone mat.
+The cookies brown more on parchment paper versus a silicone mat.

 • The cookies don't spread much.